-Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019
+Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019 (Received 29 May 2002; published 26 August 2002)

-(Dated: May 29, 2002)

 We describe a method for computing the response of an insulator to a static, homogeneous electric field.
 It consists of iteratively minimizing an electric enthalpy functional expressed in terms of occupied Bloch-like states on a uniform grid of k points.
 The functional has equivalent local minima below a critical field $\mathcal{E}c$ that depends inversely on the density of k points; the disappearance of the minima at $\mathcal{E}c$ signals the onset of Zener breakdown.
 We illustrate the procedure by computing the piezoelectric and nonlinear dielectric susceptibility tensors of III-V semiconductors.